AlexWargon/EZS/README.md

 entity.Destroy();
 ```
 # Components:
-Components are just struct or class with public fields
+Components are just struct or class with public fields\
+(better use structs, most likely in the future framework will support only structs)
 Examples:
 ```C#
 [EcsComponent] // attribute for visual debugging and attachment components to entity from inspector